twignet/splicecom/README.md

 This results in:
 ![CVE-2023-33758](https://github.com/twignet/splicecom/blob/master/CVE-2023-33758.png?raw=true)

+This is fixed in version 1.5 by escaping the output in the management interface.

 ## Improvements in future Maximiser versions
 Starting with system version 1.5 a number of changes have been made: